Safety & Health Program

 All projects require a pre-job safety plan to identify and manage potential safety hazards and risk.
 Our pre-planning methods include a review of the plans and work processes.
 Through this review, we strive to identify and eliminate hazards before they occur.
 We also plan for each project's safety equipment and training needs.
 The pre-job safety plan is too be approved, by a designated member of our management team.
 The pre-job plan is in addition to project specific hazard control plans.

 Safety audits are performed at our job sites and facilities.
-The audits documented and deficiencies addressed and abated.
+The audits document and ensure deficiencies are addressed and abated.

 Team members consisting of Site Superintendents, Shop Supervision, Field Technicians and the customers, at their discretion, perform a continual auditing process at each site.